 A scripting language is a programming language that is interpreted.
 It is translated into machine code when the code is run, rather than beforehand.
 Scripting languages are often used for short scripts over full computer programs.
 JavaScript, Python, and Ruby are all examples of scripting languages.

 You may be surprised to learn that more than 700 programming languages have been invented throughout the history of computers.
-That’s not nearly as many as the 6,900 human languages we have, but learning any new language is no small feat.
+That’s not nearly as many as the thousands of human languages we have, but learning any new language is no small feat.
+In this article, we will cover what a scripting language is, including the definition of a scripting language, examples of popular scripting languages, and the pros and cons of using them.

-Scripting language (also known as scripting, or script) is a series of commands that are able to be executed without the need for compiling.
+A scripting language (also known as scripting, or script) is a series of commands that can be executed without the need for compiling.
 While all scripting languages are programming languages, not all programming languages are scripting languages.
 PHP, Perl, and Python are common examples of scripting languages.

 Scripting languages use a program known as an interpreter to translate commands and are directly interpreted from source code, not requiring a compilation step.
 Other programming languages, on the other hand, may require a compiler to translate commands into machine code before it can execute those commands.